 CHILDREN TICKETS: Children age two (2) and under may be admitted to Braves games without a ticket.
 However, they must sit in the lap of an accompanying adult.
 Children ages three (3) and above require a ticket.

-IN PERSON (Ticket Windows/Will Call): The Truist Park Ticket Office windows are located on the corner of Battery Avenue and the Main Plaza directly across from the Coca-Cola Roxy (parking available in the red deck).
+IN PERSON (Ticket Windows): The Truist Park Ticket Office windows are located on the corner of Battery Avenue and the Main Plaza directly across from the Coca-Cola Roxy.
 The hours of operation are as follows:

-- Gamedays: Ticket Office opens at 10 a.m. and will remain open through the end of the 5th inning.
+- Gamedays: Ticket Office opens two (2) hours prior to first pitch and will remain open through the end of the 5th inning.

 OFFICIAL GAME: A game becomes official after 4 1/2 innings, if the Braves lead.
 Otherwise, five full innings must be completed before it is considered a regulation game.